The Lunar Crescent in Ancient Jewelry

 Lunula necklace, Roman, 1st century CE (Walters Art Museum)

-In the ancient Babylonian creation epic the Enuma Elish, when the god Marduk orders the moon, he calls upon “the jewel of the night.”
-Indeed, some of the earliest examples of the crescent symbol in jewelry are from Western Asia.
+Scholars have found evidence of crescent amulets as early as the fourth millennium BCE in Mesopotamia.
+In the Babylonian creation epic the Enuma Elish, the god Marduk calls the moon “the jewel of the night.”
+Some of the earliest crescent-shaped jewelry comes from this region of Western Asia.

 Earrings with two large gold hollow crescents on wires from the tomb of Queen Puabi, Royal Cemetery of Ur in the Penn Museum